High Court of Justice: Family Division

 The Family Division deals with personal human matters such as divorce, children, probate and medical treatment.
 Its decisions are often of great importance only to the parties, but may concern life and death and are perhaps inevitably regarded as controversial.
 For example, it permitted a hospital to separate conjoined twins without the parents' consent.
 In 2002 it made a landmark judgement in the case of Ms B v An NHS Hospital Trust regarding the right of mentally competent patients to withdraw from life-saving treatment.
 The Family Division exercises jurisdiction to hear all cases relating to children's welfare, and has an exclusive jurisdiction in wardship cases.
-Its head is the President of the Family Division, currently Sir Andrew McFarlane.
+Its head is the President of the Family Division, currently vacant since the retirement of Sir Andrew McFarlane on 16 April 2026.
 High Court Judges of the Family Division sit at the Royal Courts of Justice, Strand, London, while District Judges of the Family Division sit at First Avenue House, Holborn, London.

 The Family Division is comparatively modern.
 The Judicature Acts first combined the Court of Probate, the Court for Divorce and Matrimonial Causes and the High Court of Admiralty into the then Probate, Divorce and Admiralty Division of the High Court, or The Court of Wills, Wives and Wrecks, as it was informally called.
 That was renamed the Family Division in 1971 when the admiralty and contentious probate business were transferred elsewhere.

 The Family Division has faced criticism by allowing allegedly abusive partners to cross-examine their former partners; a procedure already banned in criminal procedure.
 Peter Kyle, MP for Hove, claimed this amounted to "abuse and brutalisation", and called for the system to be changed.
 Liz Truss, when she was Lord Chancellor, announced plans to end this practice, and proposals were contained in Clause 47 of the Prisons and Courts Bill before Parliament was prorogued for the 2017 general election.
 This practice, with the passing of the Domestic Abuse Act 2021, was officially prohibited in 2022 for both family and civil proceedings, under which section 65 of the act amended the Matrimonial and Family Proceedings Act 1984 to prohibit the cross-examination of victims of parties in a family proceeding, whether they be witnesses or parties of the proceeding.